blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/ADHD/Haraka.md

 Watch the **logs** on the first **terminal**.
 Connections will be slower depending on `tarpit.ini` settings

+Make sure to fully exit the running process by using `ctrl + c`

 <br>

 ### Scripted load with `swaks`